 It is in Deleuze and Guattari’s (2004) collaborative work that they discuss the importance of becoming-woman in moving towards a radically different subjectivity.
 It is here that Lacan’s understanding of woman, specifically woman is important.
-For Deleuze and Guattari, man is considered a molar identity, that is an overdetermined identity, or one which can be represented as having distinct edges or “statistical regularities of assemblages” (King, 2012: 118).
+For Deleuze and Guattari, man is considered a molar identity, that is an overdetermined identity, or one which can be represented as having distinct edges or ‘statistical regularities of assemblages’ (King, 2012: 118).
 This follows Lacan’s assertion that the Symbolic is inherently phallic, which is where the circulation of such molar identities takes place.
-If the phallic Symbolic, denotes subjects and objects, and relies on Hegelian distinctions that separate and cut, it can be assumed that the molar identity “man” rests on the assumption that woman is simply “not man.”
+If the phallic Symbolic, denotes subjects and objects, and relies on Hegelian distinctions that separate and cut, it can be assumed that the molar identity ‘man’ rests on the assumption that woman is simply ‘not man.’
 This echoes Lacan’s statement that women do not exist.
 However, it is because of this inability to be represented perfectly in the phallic Symbolic that Deleuze and Guattari identify as a potential entry point in experimenting with alterity.
-O’Connor (2010), in his analysis of becoming-woman in horror films, states that becoming-woman opens on to radical alterity because it “exists outside ‘dualities,’ and it is completely unlike a timeless definition of feminine identity since it seeks to unmoor all essentialist concepts of being so as to maximize an individual’s capacities for virtual becoming” (112).
+O’Connor (2010), in his analysis of becoming-woman in horror films, states that becoming-woman opens on to radical alterity because it ‘exists outside ‘dualities,’ and it is completely unlike a timeless definition of feminine identity since it seeks to unmoor all essentialist concepts of being so as to maximize an individual’s capacities for virtual becoming’ (112).
 Furthermore, and of particular interest for the current research, he claims that becoming-woman cannot be equated with instability or insanity, (and indexing the aforementioned conflation between psychosis and the feminine) but rather as a site of creative production (O’Connor, 2010).

 Becoming-woman through the Lacanian feminine allows for the beginning of experimentation with undifferentiated otherness.
 However, at the level of the Symbolic, it will be codified and relegated to the negatively charged side of a dichotomy, such as insane or deviant.
 This is why it is particularly interesting to investigate those women who have been perceived as transgressing in whatever spirit the times enables, such as witches, hysterics or borderlines.
 Though all of these cases may manifest differently, this is because of the signifiers available at the historical moment that rely on a phallic assertion to make an identity claim.
-However, what is interesting in all of these cases is the surplus or excess that cannot be codified, or brought into language, but is the very thing that threatens those phallic dichotomies of “man/woman” or more importantly, “I/you.”
+However, what is interesting in all of these cases is the surplus or excess that cannot be codified, or brought into language, but is the very thing that threatens those phallic dichotomies of ‘man/woman’ or more importantly, ‘I/you.’

 Bataille’s erotism and the potential in erotic surplus